 Your organisation probably has an AI policy.
 Your suppliers – photographers, illustrators, and stock libraries definitely have terms governing how their work can be used.
 Your designer is almost certainly using some AI tools as a routine part of their process.
 The chances of all three being aligned are low.
 And that feels like a big grey area, especially for organisations such as charities, public sector, education and purpose-led brands.

 It isn’t usually a disaster, and there is definitely no need to panic.
-But as AI becomes more embedded in standard design tools, it’s worth understanding where the gaps are before they become a problem on your next design project.
+But as people become more aware of the need to protect creative work, ideas, reputations, and sensitive information, and AI becomes more embedded in standard design tools, it’s worth understanding where the gaps might be before they become problems on your next design project.

 Your suppliers’ terms

 Assets come into design projects from a range of sources.
-Photography you commissioned, illustration created for a report, stock images licensed for a specific use, brand assets supplied by a partner organisation.
-The agreements governing them may have been written before generative AI was a practical tool.
-In many cases, they won’t mention AI at all.
+Photography you commissioned, photography supplied by outside organisations, illustration created for a report, stock images licensed for a specific use, brand assets from another agency or supplied by a partner.
+You might be used to dealing with some level of licensing and usage agreements.
+But these agreements may have been written before generative AI was a practical tool.
+In many cases, they don’t mention AI at all.

 Where they do mention it, the language is often broad.
 A flat ‘No’ on AI use sounds clear until you try to apply it to specific situations.
 Did the photographer mean their images can’t be processed by any AI tool?
 Does that include standard re-touching?
 Or were they designed to prevent something serious, such as their work being fed into a training dataset, or used to generate imitations of their style?
 The gap between what was intended, what the agreement says, and what production often requires is worth understanding, because your designer is probably working in that gap right now.